vedant1811/customer-records/README.md

 - It’s an excellent answer if we've learned something from reading the code.

-We recommend you use whatever language you feel strongest in.
-It doesn't have to be one we use!

 **Please submit code as if you intended to ship it to production.** The details matter.
 Tests are expected, as is well written, simple idiomatic code.

 ### TODO

  - Take coordinates from the command line

  - Make a 1-click install process